rakybond007/PatientSim/README.md

 ## Dataset
 ### Download
-- The dataset will be provided through PhysioNet and requires a credentialed PhysioNet account (currently under review).
+- The dataset is available through PhysioNet and requires a credentialed PhysioNet account ([link](https://physionet.org/content/persona-patientsim/1.0.0/)).
 - Unzip the dataset in the `./src/data/final_data` folder, which is the default path for the PatientSim experiment.

 ### Data Preprocessing